QR Codes for Hotels: How to Implement it for Better Customer Journeys

 Boston Hilton Downtown added QR Codes to their hotel room catalogs redirecting the guest to a vividly illustrated menu on their smartphone without even downloading an app.
 The hotel benefited over 30% in three months.

-3. Collect feedback for an enhanced customer service
+3. Collect feedback via QR Codes at hotels for an enhanced customer service

 The tourism and hospitality industry thrives on receiving customer feedback to deliver the best for their guests.